This topic has information about Chain rules and how to create them in the CSE UI.

 If you use the Test Rule feature on a rule that has one or more Rule Tuning Expressions, you can test it without the tuning expressions, or with selected tuning expressions.

 Configure “Then Create a Signal” settings

 - On Entity.
-Define the Entity field—an IP address, hostname, or username—in the Record that the resulting Signal should be associated with.
+Define the Entity field — for example, an IP address, hostname, and so on — in the Record that the resulting Signal should be associated with.
 (In CSE, an Insight is a set of Signals with the same Entity field.)
 Select a value from the pull-down list.